Enemy release hypothesis

 The enemy release hypothesis is among the most widely proposed explanations for the dominance of exotic invasive species.
 In its native range, a species has co-evolved with pathogens, parasites and predators that limit its population.
-When it arrives in a new territory, it leaves these old enemies behind, while those in its introduced range are less effective at constraining them.
+When it arrives in a new territory, it leaves these old enemies behind, while those in its introduced range are less effective at constraining the introduced species' population.
 The result is sometimes rampant growth that threatens native species and ecosystems.

 Explanations for invasive species success

 Ecologists have identified many potential reasons for the success of invasive species, including higher growth rates or seed production than native species, more aggressive dispersal, tolerance of environmental heterogeneity, more efficient use of resources, and phenological advantages such as an earlier or longer flowering season.
 Invasive species may have greater phenotypic plasticity in important traits than their native competitors, allowing them to tolerate more environmental variation, or exhibit the ability to evolve rapidly to adapt to their new conditions.
 In addition, some habitats, due to disturbances or other factors, may be more vulnerable to invasion than others.
 Most exotic species do not become invasive, and some authors suggest that those that do represent repeated and larger introductions that generate propagule pressure.
 Among the many explanations for invasive success, however, the enemy release hypothesis has had the most support.